Jeyasuriya-20/ResumeSnap_Ai/README.md

 - Select Fresher or Experienced
 - Paste the Job Description
 - Upload your Resume (PDF or DOCX)
-- Click Analyze
+- Click Analyze button
-- See your results ⚡
+- See your results

 API Key :
 Get a free key from console.groq.com